-Psoriasis signs and symptoms can vary from person to person but may include one or more of the following:
+Psoriasis signs and symptoms can vary from person to person but may include:

 The Typical Plaques Of Psoriasis

 The typical psoriasis patches (otherwise known as plaques) can range from a few spots of dandruff-like scaling to major eruptions that cover large areas of the body.
 Mild cases of psoriasis can be nothing more than a temporary nuisance; ranging right up to the more-severe cases which can be painful, disfiguring and disabling.

 Most types of psoriasis go through cycles, flaring for a few weeks or months, then subsiding for a time or even going into complete remission.
 In most cases, however, the disease eventually returns.